Secret Examiner

 jclarke | Tuesday November 19, 2013

-Categories: A Level, OCR A Level, OCR A2, OCR AS, EDUQAS A Level, EDUQAS AS, EDUQAS A2, Analysis, Film Analysis, Films & Case Studies, Directors, Danny Boyle, Tim Burton, Hot Entries, Theory, Auteur Theory, Film Theory
+Categories: OCR A Level, EDUQAS A Level, OCR A2, EDUQAS AS, EDUQAS A2, A Level, Hot Entries, Films & Case Studies, Film Analysis, Analysis, Film Theory, Auteur Theory, Theory

 click on image to enlarge As we know, there are a fascinating range of ways in which to explore what cinema is; for example: how it achieves its impact on an audience, how technology informs creative choices and how a particular film can tell us something of the culture that produced it.
 These are all ways of understanding the relationship between text and context.
 However, the concept that remains perhaps most popular, accessible and fundamental to our thinking about cinema, perhaps because it…